josdem/hugo/content/techtalk/cicd/jenkins_pipeline.md

 * `agent` Instructs Jenkins to allocate an executor
 * `echo` Writes simple string in the console output
-* `stage` A step in our continuous integration process
+* `stage` A phase in our continuous integration process
 * `steps` All steps within our stage

 Now lets instruct to Jenkins to obtain your pipeline from Source Control Management (SCM) in this case [Github](https://github.com/)